The Origins of Lisbon

 After reaffirming Portugal's independence during times of deep crisis (wars with Spain), King João I began the Portuguese Expansion process by ordering, on July 25, 1415, the departure from the Tagus of a fleet that conquered Ceuta.
 Later, navigators including Vasco da Gama, departed from the same waters to discover "the new worlds of the World".
 Opening the seaway to India between 1497 and 1499, Vasco da Gama began a new era in relations between the West and the East.
 The opening of these new routes promoted by the Portuguese, due to the initiatives of Prince D. Henry, King João II and King Manuel, was symbolized in two of Lisbon's most emblematic monuments: the Saint Jerome Monastery and the Belém Tower.

 In the early 1500s, thanks to the overseas profits and centralizing policies, Lisbon took a prominent place in the global economy that was emerging then.
-King Manuel left his mark on the city in an indelible way, either through the formation of a power center around the Paço da Ribeira and Terreiro do Paço (where the produce of the world arrived).
+King Manuel left his mark on the city in an indelible way, either through the formation of a power centre around the Paço da Ribeira and Terreiro do Paço (where the produce of the world arrived).
 The Lisbon of the Manueline period (named after King Manuel) lived one of the most remarkable phases of its history when it opened new routes to the oceans, marked by the exoticism of the testimonies of the many cultures then discovered.
-Lisbon became one of the main centers of world trade.
+Lisbon became one of the main centres of world trade.